Backstory

 DO YOU EVER WRITE ABOUT YOUR OWN LIFE?

 Short answer, No. Long answer, Yes.
 I’m not motivated to reiterate my own saga but some chapters are indeed, notably unique.
-I was adopted and my birth records were falsified, I grew up on a farm, my parents indulged my every creative whim and allowed me to be an autonomous wonderer at an early age.
+I was adopted and my birth records were falsified.
+I grew up on a farm.
+My parents indulged my every creative whim and allowed me to be an autonomous wonderer at an early age.
 I got up at 5am every morning to figure skate in grade school, I rode my bike to an exclusive private school with so much homework I had to pack it in a suitcase, I went to college in another country, I volunteered at a Suicide Prevention Hot-line.
 My mother died when I was 18.
-I have one brother who is a genius, another brother diagnosed with paranoid-schizophrenia.
+I had one brother who was a genius, another brother who was diagnosed with paranoid-schizophrenia, and temporal lobe epilepsy.

 Our housekeeper in the 70’s was incarcerated for manslaughter: she killed her 10 year old son.